Under a Cloud of Suspicion

 Once you start to unpick these perceptions of cloud storage, the reasons why they still exist become clear.

-Traditionally, when organisations store their data on on-premises file servers, the data is ‘relatively’ secure from unauthorised use.
-Native security permits only approved access to data for specific users or groups of users within the organisation.
-The need to be physically in the office to access the files creates a natural boundary against unauthorised access from outside the organisation.
+Traditionally, when organizations store their data on on-premises file servers, the data is ‘relatively’ secure from unauthorized use.
+Native security permits only approved access to data for specific users or groups of users within the organization.
+The need to be physically in the office to access the files creates a natural boundary against unauthorized access from outside the organization.
 Even for employees and third-party partners using virtual private networks (VPNs), which allow access outside of this boundary, data remains relatively secure because IT teams can restrict access to a few specific devices only.

 Secondly, stopping outgoing employee theft is harder

-Thirdly, and most importantly, organisations are still suffering breaches!
+Thirdly, and most importantly, organizations are still suffering breaches!

-Moreover, for 22% of organisations, an external hacker has managed to gain access to their systems using an employee’s login credentials.
-The consequences of breaches have been incredibly damaging — with 15% saying they have suffered significant reputational damage because of unauthorised access to sensitive corporate data stored on cloud networks.
+Moreover, for 22% of organizations, an external hacker has managed to gain access to their systems using an employee’s login credentials.
+The consequences of breaches have been incredibly damaging — with 15% saying they have suffered significant reputational damage because of unauthorized access to sensitive corporate data stored on cloud networks.

-Using the cloud is now almost a mandatory part of the business, so organisations must find ways to overcome these security worries.
+Using the cloud is now almost a mandatory part of the business, so organizations must find ways to overcome these security worries.

 The security implications of using the cloud certainly aren’t enough to put businesses off using it.
 Using the cloud now is almost a mandatory part of business, and those that don’t take advantage of its benefits are ultimately shooting themselves in the productivity foot.

-But what the security implications do mean is that organisations are looking for roundabout ways to balance security and productivity — mainly in two ways.
+But what the security implications do mean is that organizations are looking for roundabout ways to balance security and productivity — mainly in two ways.

 First, they’re storing their most sensitive data off the cloud